Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Robin M. Farley - UBS Securities LLC

 Okay.
 Good, no. That's helpful.
 Thanks.
-(32:47) you mentioned that the travel to Korea, those restrictions, hurt yields in China.
+I don't know if you would venture, you mentioned that the travel to Korea, those restrictions, hurt yields in China.
 I don't know if you'd venture to sort of quantify what impact you think that might have had on yields in China, just because if we get to a point where those restrictions are lifted, maybe we could think about that amount reversing.
 I don't know if that's something you'd venture.

 Jason T. Liberty - Royal Caribbean Cruises Ltd.